 Motel: A building or group of attached or detached buildings containing guest rooms or dwelling units, most of which have separate outside entrances and adjacent parking spaces and are intended to be rented principally to transients on a short-term basis.

+Short Term Rental: The use of a dwelling offered for rent for transient occupancy by tenants for a tenancy of less than 30 days, excluding motels, hotels and bed and breakfasts.

+Short Term Rental Guest: A visitor of a Short Term Rental tenant who will not be sleeping overnight on the property.

+Tenant: An occupant of land or premises who occupies, uses, and enjoys real property for a fixed time, usually through a lease arrangement with the property owner or with the owner’s consent.
+When applied to a Short Term Rental, anyone sleeping overnight shall be considered a tenant.

 SEC.
 19-3-1.
 CODE ENFORCEMENT OFFICER